jchanunhs/EzPassWebVersion/README.md

 # EzPassSpring
-Web-based version of the EzPassApplication and was created using Spring MVC.
+Web-based version of the EzPassApplication and was created using Spring MVC and Java 8 SE and EE.

 - Users need to sign up for an account and create their profile.
 - After profile is created, they can login again and view their main profile page.